-Carla is age 58 with 10 years of Credited Service.
+Carla, who was hired in Covered Employment by the Library District after January 1, 2005 and before January 1, 2010, is age 58 with 10 years of Credited Service.
 She decides to retire early and elects to start her regular early retirement benefit right away.
 Carla has no purchased service credit.
-We will assume her monthly benefit payable at age 65 is \$500.
-Her regular early retirement benefit will be reduced for early payment and, at age 58, Carla will receive 68% of her age-65 benefit, or \$340 per month.
+We will assume her monthly benefit payable at age 65 is \$1,250.00.
+Her regular early retirement benefit will be reduced for early payment and, at age 58, Carla will receive payments of 68% (column 3 of the table) of her age-65 benefit, or \$850.00 per month.